JasonCharamis/ARuS/README.md

 **ARuS (Automated RNAseq analysis using Snakemake)**

-This is a Snakemake pipeline for running automated mapping-based RNAseq analysis, from fastq reads to DE analysis.
+This is a Snakemake pipeline for running automated end-to-end RNAseq analysis, from fastq reads to DE analysis.

 Usage:
 Wildcard for sample identification is "{sample}_1.fastq.gz" and "{sample}_2.fastq.gz".